 In the Théâtre de verdure, or the Green Garden, two entranceways are cut in the hedges for performers, a nod to garden performances in Versailles, yet the tops of the hedges are shaped like pagodas.
 The fusion of music and nature allows both musicians and audience members to “take a bath in Baroque,” as John Hoyland, garden adviser at the Glyndebourne Festival in England, said during a tour of Christie’s gardens.

-According to Paul Agnew, renowned tenor and joint musical director of Les Arts Florissants, the setting of the festival is ultimately “an educative process” for both the musicians and audience since it provides context for this music.
+According to Paul Agnew, renowned tenor and assistant musical director of Les Arts Florissants, the setting of the festival is ultimately “an educative process” for both the musicians and audience since it provides context for this music.
 “The social context of Baroque music says everything: for whom it was written, why it was written, and what it was written for.
 All of that finds itself here in Europe.
 You need some old stone work and countryside lanes for that experience.”